qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 * :guilabel:`Max. ground error`: The resolution of the terrain tiles at which dividing tiles into more detailed ones will stop (splitting them would not introduce any extra detail anyway).
-  This value limits the depth of the hierarchy of tiles: Lower values make the hierarchy deep, increasing rendering complexity.
+  This value limits the depth of the hierarchy of tiles: lower values make the hierarchy deep, increasing rendering complexity.
 * :guilabel:`Zoom labels`: Shows the number of zoom levels (depends on the map tile resolution and max. ground error).